Tait (train): Gas-lit trailers—G

-During Easter, and for the three weeks around Christmas and New Year, the G cars were removed from suburban service and used to boost the capacity of the country rail network, taking advantage of the reduced number of suburban passengers at those times.
-The G cars were specially fitted with alternate gas-lighting equipment for use on country trains (hence the G code).
-An example of that type of use can be seen in Newsrail magazine of March 1988 (p.
-78), in a photo of a Melbourne to Ballarat special dated 24 December 1936.
-During Easter 1941, an additional train to Bendigo was recorded as A^{2}965-A^{2}837 hauling 51G-40G-57G-41G-145B-28AV-35G-8AW-7CW.
+During peak travel periods, including Christmas and Easter, the G cars were detached from suburban electric block sets and marshalled into steam-hauled country trains to boost regional capacity, taking advantage of their dual gas-lighting equipment.
+An example of this operational flexibility was recorded in the Newsrail magazine of March 1988 (p.
+78), which during Easter 1941, when an additional Bendigo service was hauled by double-headed A2 locomotives A^{2}965 and A^{2}837 hauling 51G-40G-57G-41G-145B-28AV-35G-8AW-7CW.